laszlocph/gimlet-documentation/src/pages/docs/ad-hoc-deploys.md

 Once you [added the Gimlet deploy step in your CI workflow](/docs/deploy-your-first-app-to-kubernetes#integrate-ci-with-gimlet), every commit becomes deployable in Gimlet - given that CI has built the commit and the workflow reached the Gimlet step.

-This is possible as in the Gimlet step CI passed a large chunk of metadata (called the Gimlet artifact) to the Gimlet API, and Gimlet knows everything about the commit to perform an ad-hoc deploy.
+This is possible as in the Gimlet step CI passes a large chunk of metadata (called the Gimlet artifact) to the Gimlet API, and Gimlet knows everything about the commit to perform an ad-hoc deploy.

 ## Making ad-hoc deploys from the dashboard